waynegramlich/Fab/docs/Fab.md

 where a FabNode is a base class that sub-classed to provide additional structure.
 The sub-classes are:

+1. FabProject:
-1. FabProject: This is the top level FabNode that encapsulates your entire project.
+   This is the top level FabNode that encapsulates your entire project.

+2. FabDocument:
-2. FabDocument: This corresponds to a FreeCAD document file (i.e. `.FCStd`).
+   This corresponds to a FreeCAD document file (i.e. `.FCStd`).
+   There is usually only one of these.

+3. FabAssembly:
-3. FabAssembly: This a group of smaller FabAssembly's and FabSolid's.
+   This a group of smaller FabAssembly's and individual FabSolid's.

+4. FabSolid:
-4. FabSolid: This corresponds to a single Solid object that can be represented as CAD industry standard file interchange format call a STEP file.
+   This corresponds to a single Solid object that can be represented as CAD industry standard file interchange format call a STEP file.

 There is one FabProject at the tree root, typically almost always just one FabDocument,